Get E-Book

 const config = require('./config.cts');

-When you publish JavaScript output, the specifiers need to match the emitted files.
-A source file that imports ./config.ts for direct execution cannot be copied unchanged into dist/app.js unless dist/config.ts also exists and the runtime is meant to strip it.
-That is where rewriteRelativeImportExtensions helps on the compiler side.
-The direct-run source names .ts; the emitted JavaScript names .js.
+When you publish JavaScript output, your imports need to match the emitted files.
+A source file that imports ./config.ts for direct execution cannot be copied unchanged into dist/app.js unless dist/config.ts also exists and is meant to run through Node's TypeScript path.
+That is where rewriteRelativeImportExtensions helps during compilation.
+Direct-run source names .ts.
+Emitted JavaScript names .js.

-A common failure starts with an import that looks normal to TypeScript and becomes wrong at runtime.
+A common direct-run failure starts with an import that looks fine to TypeScript but asks Node for something that does not exist at runtime.

 import { UserRecord, readUser } from './user.ts';